hibo0701/ShowPrinterdemo/README.md

-# ShowPrinterdemo
+# Brief Introduction

-**record of learning ofopenframeworks**
+**Record of learning openframeworks**

-this is a simulation of 3D printer's print process
+This is a simulation of print procedure  for  minifab, a SLC 3D printer's.